Skip to main content

 }

-• Make sure that your project's minSdkVersion is at API 21 or higher.
+2. Ensure that your project's minSdkVersion is set to API 21 or higher:

 android {